M3wP/KarateDance/readme.md

 ### StepsLibrarian

 _**Important:**  There has been a change in the file format used for libraries since the first version.
 This notice will be removed at next milestone release and updated if necessary in between.
 The change is quite simple and a fix is easy to apply.
-Please contact me for further information._
+Please contact me for further information.
+A further, non-breaking change is planned to decrease the size of generated library files._

 With this app, you can create animation frames and logical, repeatable sequences called steps.
 These frames and steps are saved together to form an animation "library".
 The final animation app will allow you to link sequences of these steps or individual frames from a library to form an animation proper.